-For those who know me personally they know that I am a very active Person.
-Or better lets say I was a very Yang Person.
-I used to jump around, couldn't really sit still exercised every day in the Gym, went running, hiking, skiing and dancing.
-And that's all in one week.
+If you know me you know that I am a very active Person.
+Or better lets say I was a very active, Yang Person.
+I used to jump around, couldn't really sit still, exercised every day in the Gym, went running, hiking, skiing and dancing.
 I was living life the fast lane.
 I still love to be a active Person but I do know now that I also need to have quite moments and do the exact opposite.
 So when I first started practicing Yin years ago, I found it incredible difficult to just "be" but I knew straight away that this was exactly the missing piece in my life.

-Yin yoga’s tranquil tempo helped me for grounding myself in the present moment and to connect deeply with my mind, body, and soul.
+Yin yoga’s tranquil pace helped me to ground myself in the present moment and to connect deeply with my mind, body, and soul.

 But what is Yin Yoga?

 Yin yoga is a restorative practice with slow, passive movements that target the deep connective tissues in our body.
 There are no standing tree poses, no Warriors and and no sun salutations.

 In Yin yoga, the pace is slow and you don’t need to break a sweat in order to reap the benefits.